nvda-es/devguides_translation/original_docs/w10addoninternals.md

 The above mechanism for selecting input suggestions is also employed when pasting items from cloud clipboard.
 In build 17666 and later, one can copy text and small images to the clipboard to be pasted later, and Windows will keep a history of items copied to the clipboard.
 When Windows+V is pressed, a list of clipboard items will be displayed, and one can use left or right arrows to select the desired item.

+In NVDA 2018.3, support for all of these (modern keyboard features) have become part of NVDA.

 ### What to announce, what not to announce

 It is sometimes helpful to let users know what's going on by announcing various status information, while at other times it is equally important to not announce extraneous messages.
 The former was the case for majority of app modules below in the past, but since mid-2017, reverse is happening more frequently.